thomasleavy/Portfolio-Website/README.md

 - JavaScript (ES6+)
 - HTML
 - CSS
+- Getform.io (for handling form submissions)

 ## Deployment
 The website has been deployed using GitHub Pages.

-## Contact Form
-The contact section of this website uses Getform.io for handling form submissions.

 ## Tools Used
 - Visual Studio Code (VSC)